doprause/svelte-formifier/README.md

 #### Schema Based Validation

-The most basic and most of the times sufficient way to define schema based validation is by adding a `validation` object with the `validation.validator` property set to a validation schema and the `validation.triggers` property set to the triggers for when the validation should run.
+The most basic and most of the times sufficient way to define schema based validation is by adding a `validation` object with the `validation.validator` property set to a validation schema.
+This triggers the validation right before submitting the form.

 ```diff
 let form = createForm({